fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 **Summative Assessment**: takes place at the end of the module.
 During summative assessment your tutor will formally assess the work you have submitted.

+In keeping with university regulation, written feedback on summative assessment is provided within 21 days of the submission date.
+As well as commentary on what you have done well and ways to improve your learning, you will also receive an indicative grade which will be submitted to the June Exam Board for ratification.
+Afterwhich,  the chair of the exam board will write to you regarding your progression into the next stage of learning (level 6) and your transcript on student central will be updated.

 ### Tasks